Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

-\textbf{Acknowledgements:} We thank B.~P.~Anderson, L.~A.~Williamson, P.~B.~Blakie, K.~Helmerson, T.~Simula, S.~P.~Johnstone, A.~J.~Groszek, M.~Cawte and G.~J.~Milburn for useful discussions.
-This research was funded by the ARC Centre of Excellence for Engineered Quantum Systems (project number CE1101013), and ARC Discovery Projects grant DP160102085.
-This research was also partially supported by the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (project number CE170100039) and funded by the Australian Government.
+\textbf{Acknowledgements:} We thank B. P. Anderson, L. A. Williamson, P. B. Blakie, K. Helmerson, T. Simula, S. P. Johnstone, A. J. Groszek, M. Cawte and G. J. Milburn for useful discussions.\\ \textbf{Funding}: This research was partially supported by the Australian Research Council through the ARC Centre of Excellence for Engineered Quantum Systems (project numbers CE1101013, CE170100009), the ARC Centre of Excellence in Future Low-Energy Electronics Technologies (project number CE170100039), ARC Discovery Project DP160102085, and funded by the Australian Government.
+Further support was provided by the Dodd-Walls Centre for Photonic and Quantum Technologies, the Royal Society of New Zealand Marsden Fund (contract UOO1726).
 T.A.B. and G.G. acknowledge the support of an Australian Government Research and Training Program Scholarship.